greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

     If you require different images from the ones provided by VMware Greenplum, you can create custom Docker images, install the image and add the image to the PL/ Container configuration.

--   If you are using PL/Container 3 Beta, note that this Beta version is compatible only with the associated `plcontainer-r-image-3.0.0-beta-gp7.tar.gz` image.
 -   Follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the **Greenplum Procedural Languages PL/Container Image** software.
 -   Use the `plcontainer image-add` command to install an image on all Greenplum Database hosts.
 Provide the `-f` option to specify the file system location of a downloaded image file.
 For example: